katieborlie/leaflet-challenge/README.md

 Perform the following tasks:

-  🌍 Plot the tectonic plates dataset on the map in addition to the earthquakes.
+ * Plot the tectonic plates dataset on the map in addition to the earthquakes.

-  🌍 Add other base maps to choose from.
+ * Add other base maps to choose from.

-  🌍 Put each dataset into separate overlays that can be turned on and off independently.
+ * Put each dataset into separate overlays that can be turned on and off independently.

-  🌍Add layer controls to your map.
+ * Add layer controls to your map.